cDenton1/cDenton1.github.io/_posts/2026-02-26-MangoBleed.md

 So I ran the command `ls -laR` to output everything in this directory and subdirectories.
 There was a lot of output here, which did help me figure out where to go but I think there might be another way to do it.

-Using the filepath that I found above, I was originally thinking of just running `cat '[root]/var/log/mongodb/mongod.log'` but I realized very quickly just how large this file was and decided it be best to pivot a different direction.
+Using the filepath that I found above, I was originally thinking of just running `cat '[root]/var/log/mongodb/mongod.log'` but I realized very quickly how large this file was and decided it would be best to pivot in a different direction.

 Instead I ran `head` and `tail` on the file to get a feel how the logs were laid out.